joerg65/gpiomem_tinkerboard/README.md

                 #address-cells = <1>;
 ```

-To compile the Android kernel you need a toolchain, I used the toolchain(x86_64) from radxa.com: http://dl.radxa.com/rock/source/x86_64_arm-eabi-4.6.zip
+To compile the Android kernel, you need a toolchain.
+I used the toolchain(x86_64) from radxa.com: http://dl.radxa.com/rock/source/x86_64_arm-eabi-4.6.zip

 Clone or download the kernel source from: https://github.com/TinkerBoard/android_kernel